-On arrival into Kigali you will be met by your Pictus Safaris representative and transferred to your hotel (Flame Tree Village or similar).
+On arrival into Kigali you will be met by your Pictus Safaris representative and transferred to your hotel.
 Should you arrive early enough, we will happily arrange a city tour of this fascinating capital.
 Dinner and a briefing will follow in the hotel.

 This morning it is just a two-hour drive to the beautiful Akagera National Park.
 Arriving by mid-morning, we will be able to head out onto Akagera's centrepiece, Lake Ihema, in the early afternoon.
 This lake is the lifeblood of the park, attracting herds of Bush Elephant and playing host to many pods of Hippo.
 The birdlife around the lake is also remarkable and, with a bit of patience, we may flush out a number of interesting species.

 Following our boat safari, we will head out for an afternoon game drive, focussed on the dense vegetation in the south of the park.
 This area is home to the small introduced population of Black Rhino in the park, as well as sometimes acting as a resting area for the active and photogenic Lions in the park.
 Bush Elephant and Savanna Buffalo are also likely today, often posing for great photographic opportunities with the lake or open savanna in the background.

 Once we have returned to Ruzizi Tented Camp, there is the option to go out on a night drive with park authorities.
 This is highly recommended, as Leopard and several unusual species of Mongoose are frequently seen in Akagera in the hours of darkness.